- Page/Post Title

-Locate the page you would like to edit, hover your mouse over the page title to view the options menu and click on Quick Edit …
+Find the entry you want to edit, then hover over the title of the page to view the options menu and click on Quick Edit …

-Slug – Replace your page slug in this field.
-When editing page slugs, include only lowercase letters, use “a-z” and “0-9” only, and separate all with hyphens (e.g. here-is-an-example-of-a-page-url).
+Slug – Replace the page slug in this field.
+Important: When editing page slugs, type all the letters in lowercase (use “a-z” and “0-9” only) and separate all with a hyphen (e.g. here-is-an-example-of-a-page-url).

-Author – If your site includes multiple authors, use this function to assign a new author to your page.
-Note: If your website only has a single author, this setting will not appear.
+Author – If your site includes multiple page authors, use this function to assign a new author to your page.
+Note: If your website or blog only contains a single author, this option will not appear.

-Password -OR- Private – Use this feature to password-protect your page or to make it private (hidden from visitors).
+Password -OR- Private – This section lets you password-protect pages or make them private (hidden from visitors).

-Parent – Use the dropdown menu to specify whether your page is a ‘main’ page (top level page) or a ‘child’ page (i.e. a subpage – see image below) …
+Parent – Use the pull-down menu to set your page as a ‘main’ page (top level page) or a ‘child’ page (subpage) of another page (see below) …

-(Top-level pages and subpages are referred to as ‘parent’ pages and ‘child’ pages)
+(Main pages and nested pages are called ‘parent’ pages and ‘child’ pages)

-Order – Use this section to specify the order of your page in page lists, menus, etc. Type a number into this field.
-For example, assigning a page a value of “1” will display it above pages with a higher number (e.g. ”3”, “12”, etc.).
+Order – Specify the order of your page on lists, menus, etc. Enter a numerical value into this field.
+For example, assigning a page a value of “1” will display it above a page with a value of “2”.

-Template – If your theme includes different templates for your pages, you can change the template of your page by selecting a new one from the drop-down Template menu.
+Template – If your theme includes several templates for your pages, you can change templates from the pulldown menu in this section.